theodorosmalezidis/Investment_Firm_Dashboard/README.md

 Focus on portfolio growth: Emphasize upselling and value-based portfolio building to increase AUM per client.
 Encourage and promote diversification to enhance long-term stability and returns.

-Retain and activate: Strengthen retention strategies while encouraging higher activity from existing clients.
+Retain and activate: Strengthen retention strategies while encouraging greater engagement from existing clients.
+Establish a dynamic marketing team that collaborates closely with investment strategists and portfolio managers to drive client activity.

 ## 📊 Dashboards